Cloud-Ham/AlienvaultIP-to-SentinelWatchlist/README.md

 # AlienvaultIP-to-SentinelWatchlist

+__Update 08/14/2023:__ Terraform no longer manages the Sentinel Watchlist.
+The Logic App now has a parallel job to delete an existing watchlist if it is present (Otherwise the parallel job errors).
+The watchlist name remains in the Terraform for the Logic App's workflow build.

 This repo will create automation to pull from Alienvault's reputation generic IPv4 address list [Available here](https://reputation.alienvault.com/reputation.generic).
 This is a bit overkill for the requirements, and I would generally advise looking into the "Threat Intelligence Upload Indicators API (Preview)" connector in Sentinel.
 Which if you'd like to review what's needed for that, I'd read through [this page](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/app-aad-token#get-an-azure-ad-access-token).

 There were a couple of reasons I wanted to create this, and why it acts the way that it does: